behan101/Threat-Hunt-Cargo-Hold/README.md

 ## System Patching:
 ### Vulnerability Identification:
 Multiple vulnerabilities with the current Role Based Access controls were identified, which lead to the initial compromise.
-The lateral movement of the intial compromised account allowed the threat actor to traverse the company's internal network share and target accounts for privilege esclation.
+The lateral movement of the initial compromised account allowed the threat actor to traverse the company's internal network share and target accounts for privilege escalation.

 ### Patch Management:
 All systems and accounts were promptly updated with revisions to access controls.
 A more robust network segmentation of the company's servers and internal networks were implemented with a critical priority.

 ### Fallback Procedures:
 System snapshots and configurations were backed up before patching.
-This will ensure a swift rollback if the update introduces any system instablities.
+This will ensure a swift rollback if the update introduces any system instabilities.

 # Recovery Steps
 ## Data Restoration